pennmem/cmldask/README.md

 Install using pip:

-`pip install -e CMLDask -r CMLDask/requirements.txt`
+`pip install -e cmldask -r cmldask/requirements.txt`

 ## Usage
 See included notebooks for more detailed instructions and examples, but in short: